Narsil/rdev/README.md

 }
 ```

+Serialization

+Serialization and deserialization is optional behind the feature "serialize".

 ### Event struct

 In order to detect what a user types, we need to plug to the OS level management